OpenSmartHub/OpenSmartHub/README.md

 * App that will automatically turn on security mode when you are away.
 * Get data from multiple spark cores like temperature in your house or motion and toggle multiple devices based off of spark too.
 * Touch LCD for toggling on a hub device in your home.

+# How is it different?
+There are other open source automation projects but can you easily use it, alter it, and add more functionality? **The key to the Open source Home Hub is that it is designed to be simple.
+Easily follow step by step directions to get it set up and contribute!
+No need to read pages and pages of documentation to get started!**

 Note:
 The wemo devices folder is a submodule based off of [Stormboy's node-upnp-controlpoint](https://github.com/stormboy/node-upnp-controlpoint)